charlieleeCoder/WebDev/DotnetWebAPI/WorkoutTracker/readme.md

 # Credits

-- [ErrorOr](https://github.com/amantinband/error-or) - A simple, fluent discriminated union of an error or a result.
+- [ErrorOr](https://github.com/amantinband/error-or) - A simple union of an error or a result.
+Note: seems to be inspired by Rust's approach.